Authorisation flow actions

 The provider_selection action

-This is needed when the next action has a type of provider_selection.
+This is needed when the next action has the type provider_selection.
 When the actions.next.type object states this action is required, it also contains a list of providers.

 The list of providers is based on what you provide for the provider_selection.filter object when you create the payment.

-Generally, this is the format of the provider_selection object:
+Generally, this is the format of the providers array:

 {